ajaymsynsoft/testgatsby/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

+13. ** "src/components/config.js": A config file where we can whitelist audio file url.

 ## 🎓 Learning Gatsby